fouzdertech/business-suite-doc/upgrade/data-backup.md

 ## Overview

 Regular backups are crucial for protecting your business data and ensuring business continuity.
-This guide outlines best practices for backing up your CloudOnex Business Suite installation.
+This guide outlines best practices for backing up your FouzderIT Business Suite installation.

 ## Types of Backups Required